Aleksandr Uss

-Aleksandr Viktorovich Uss (Александр Викторович Усс; born on 3 November 1954), is a Russian statesman and legal scholar who is currently serving as the Governor of Krasnoyarsk Krai since 21 September 2018.
+Aleksandr Viktorovich Uss (Александр Викторович Усс; born on 3 November 1954) is a Russian statesman and legal scholar who served as the governor of Krasnoyarsk Krai from 21 September 2018 to 20 April 2023.
+He is currently the member of the Federation Council as part of the legislative authority from Krasnosyark Krai, since 8 June 2023.

 He is a member of the United Russia party.

 From 1997 to 2018, he was the Chairman of the Legislative Assembly of Krasnoyarsk Krai.

 Uss was also a doctor of law, professor, and president of the Siberian Federal University.

 Biography

-Aleksandr Uss was born in Novogorodka on 3 November 1954 to his father, Viktor (1921 - 2011), and his mother, Maria (1928 - 2017).
+Aleksandr Uss was born in Novogorodka on 3 November 1954 to his father, Viktor (1921–2011), and his mother, Maria (1928–2017).

 Early life and family

-His father, a German Russian, was a collective farm chairman, a member of the Hero of Socialist Labor; participant of the Great Patriotic War, has two medals "For Courage".
-Demobilized in 1947 with the rank of junior lieutenant.
+His father, a German Russian, was a collective farm chairman and received the Hero of Socialist Labour award.
+He participated in the Great Patriotic War and earned two medals for courage; he was demobilized in 1947 with the rank of junior lieutenant.

-His older brother, Vladislav, graduated from the Krasnoyarsk Agricultural Institute, received an engineering degree.
+His older brother, Vladislav, graduated with an engineering degree from the Krasnoyarsk Agricultural Institute.

 Education and scientific activity

-In 1976, he graduated with honors from the law faculty of Krasnoyarsk State University.
+In 1976, Uss graduated with honors from the law faculty of Krasnoyarsk State University.

-From 1976 to 1980, he was research assistant, postgraduate student at Tomsk State University.
-In the same place he defended his thesis for the degree of candidate of legal sciences on the topic "Conflicts between convicts accompanied by violent assaults (based on materials from high security penal colonies)".
+From 1976 to 1980, he was research assistant and postgraduate student at Tomsk State University.
+At the same university, he wrote a thesis for the degree of candidate of legal sciences on the topic "Conflicts between convicts accompanied by violent assaults (based on materials from high security penal colonies)".

-From 1981 to 1993, he was an assistant, Senior Lecturer, Associate Professor of the Department of Criminal Law, Senior Researcher at Krasnoyarsk State University.
-From 1986 to 1988, he was a Fellow of the Institute of Foreign and International Criminal Law. with M. Planck based in Freiburg, Germany.
+From 1981 to 1993, he worked in various positions in the Department of Criminal Law at Krasnoyarsk State University.
+From 1986 to 1988, he was a Fellow of the Institute of Foreign and International Criminal Law with M. Planck based in Freiburg, Germany.

-In 1994, at Tomsk State University, he defended his thesis for the degree of Doctor of Law on the topic "Social and integrative role of criminal law" (specialty "Criminal law and criminology; criminal executive law").
+In 1994, at Tomsk State University, he wrote a thesis for the degree of Doctor of Law on the topic "Social and integrative role of criminal law".